-When you are seeking justice against the misconduct of another, hiring an experienced attorney is vital to effectively presenting your case before judges and juries.
+When you are seeking justice against the misconduct of another, hiring an experienced attorney is vital to present your case before judges and juries effectively.
 John Dalton has been in practice for over two decades, and his advocacy is guided by great skill and compassion for his clients.

 Whatever emotions you display in a legal proceeding, they must be honest.
 Your credibility is vital to the success of your case, so do not drum up feelings that do not exist in hopes of gaining sympathy from a judge, arbitrator, or jury.